 To achieve this, MAT developed a new set of analysis tools, in essence taking the data-driven approach used for car design and applying it to the two-wheeled format.

 At McLaren a well-defined set of tools exists to predict car performance based on the analysis of myriad contributing factors.
 Everything from weather conditions to an extra coat of paint can be factored into the programme that calculates airflow around the vehicle.
 With rider feedback still the key analysis tool, the same technology did not exist in the bike world – and so MAT and Specialized embarked on a development project, the end goal of which was the creation of a simulation tool to accurately study the ride dynamics of the bicycle and rider.

 The resulting software tests and analyses frame stiffness, bike and rider mass, tyre technology, ambient conditions, surface characteristics and course profiles.
 It’s a measurement system that understands how bikes perform in the real world and thus informs upstream design decisions to a much greater extent than ever before.
 “In the last six months of research we [Specialized] have learned more about bike dynamics than we have in the last 10 years,” was the judgment of Specialized’s aero R&D manager Mark Cote.

 Today, our collaboration with Specialized continues.
 We spent months working together developing the S-Works McLaren TT Helmet, the most aerodynamic headgear ever seen in professional racing.
 As our applied cycling analysis tool evolves, so we look at future bike design with an eye to everything from further weight savings to the possibilities for adaptive bikes optimised for specific road and rider combinations.
-2014 will also see the launch of the new Specialized Tarmac S-Works, the second bike to evolve out of this winning pairing.
+2014 also saw the launch of the new S-Works McLaren Tarmac, the second bike to evolve out of this winning pairing.